CurrySoftware/CurrySearch-WordPress/curry-search/README.txt

 == Changelog ==

+= 1.4.2 =
+Fixed Bug where CurrySearch would hook into some queries it was not supposed to hook into.

 = 1.4.1 =
 Fixed Bug where an invalid search form by the used theme resulted in a flawed search experience.